PGSSoft/java-spring-course-pwr-2017/README.md

 # Announcement

-Classes on March 28th will be in room 007, same as march 21st.
+* Classes on March 28th will be in room 007, same as march 21st.
+* Please fill in an anonymous questionaire: https://www.biurokarier.pwr.edu.pl/aktualnosci/110/badanie-moj-idealny-pracodawca

 # Homework

+## Chapter 6

+FILL the questionare for chapter 6 in agenda
+* Provide 60% of coverage for shource code from previous chapter
+* Write Hamcrest matthers `isPresent` and `isEmpty`.
+First matches when Optional.isPresent() is true, the other when Optional.empty() is true
+* Write Matcher named `exchangesFrom` that takes a currency as an arugment and matches when CurrencyPair contains 'from currency'`corresponding to matcher's argument
+* Write a method in `business-logic-implementation` that retuns all currency pairs from database.
+Mock repository so it retuns 5 different currency pairs and use `exchangeFrom` matcher along with `hasItem` matcher so `hasItem(exchangeFrom(PLN))` matches if returned collection contains at least one pair with PLN as base currency

+Resources:
+* Java doc for `hasItem` matcher: http://hamcrest.org/JavaHamcrest/javadoc/1.3/org/hamcrest/CoreMatchers.html#hasItems(org.hamcrest.Matcher...)

 ## Chapter 5